NVIDIA-AI-IOT/jetcam/README.md

 ### Usage

+Below we show some usage examples.
+You can find more in the [notebooks](notebooks).
 #### Create CSI camera

 Call ``CSICamera`` to use a compatible CSI camera.  ``capture_width``, ``capture_height``, and ``capture_fps`` will control the capture shape and rate that images are aquired.  ``width`` and ``height`` control the final output shape of the image as returned by the ``read`` function.